 - As part of your Purdue Office 365 account, you have 1 TB of space on OneDrive.
 You can use this to store course-related files and documents, and access them anywhere you have internet access.
 To access OneDrive, log into Office 365 with your Purdue career account and password, and click OneDrive.
 (Should you not be registered in a semester, you will lose access to Office 365, so please make sure to back up anything important.)

 - myPurdue is the system you’ll use to update your personal information, see your current courses and transcript, register for courses, pay your tuition and fees manage any financial aid, and draft and submit your plan of study (POS... see #17 below).

 - You should update your emergency contact information and affirm your financial responsibility within myPurdue, to release holds put on your account by the graduate school.
 (These 2 holds are put on your account each semester, so please remember to address them in the future.)
 Please make sure your official transcript copies have been provided to the grad school.
 Transcripts submitted with the application are not considered official copies... please see https://www.purdue.edu/gradschool/admissions/how-to-apply/apply-transcripts.html.
 If you have other holds on your account, you’ll need to contact the department that placed the holds to address removal of the hold.
 Some holds affect registration, while others don’t.

 - All new students, including online students, are required to complete the Respect Boundaries: Sexual Violence Awareness Program.
-This will be available on your Brightspace account, usually a few weeks before classes start.
+This will be available on your Brightspace account, usually a couple weeks before classes start.
 For more information, see https://www.purdue.edu/ethics/ed-training/respectboundaries.php

 - All ME Graduate Students, including online students, are required to complete online Responsible Conduct of Research (RCR) certification before starting your first semester.
 Upon completion of the CITI RCR training, you’ll receive a certificate, which needs to be submitted to both firstname.lastname@example.org AND RCRTraining@purdue.edu.
 See the section: HOW DO STUDENTS COMPLETE THE CITI ONLINE TRAINING REQUIREMENT? for directions on how to login and complete the requirements.
 Previous students have shared that it takes from 90 minutes to two hours to complete all the modules.